Karsens/leckr-landing/LATER.md

 This technique can be used to do this.

-## Pricing Page with Payment Gateway

-- [ ] Add pricing page on landing-page
-- [ ] Add multiple monetization options in the json-object (Fixed price and recurring, for now)
-- [ ] Fill in options in json
-- [ ] Link pay button to payment screen
-- [ ] Add mollie or stripe or something else [like rcur](https://rcur.nl/) that lets you get a subscripition in a WebView (like Spotify)
-- [ ] After doing rcur, come back to landing-page success page

 ## Landing page online with A/B (2h)

-- [ ] See if it's possible to A/B test with top-level domain. (easy: https://www.w3schools.com/js/js_window_location.asp)
-- [ ] How to change landing page for different origins?
+- [x] How to change landing page for different origins?
 For example, if you have ?ref=fb|tnw|phia

 ### FB Pixel for ads